 If you have the nose testing utility installed, you can run Brian's test suite:

 '''

 import brian2

 brian2.test()

 '''

-It should end with "OK", possibly showing a number of skipped tests but no warnings or errors.
+It should end with "OK", showing a number of skipped tests but no errors or failures.
 For more control about the tests that are run see the developer documentation on testing.

 1.2 Release notes